 The Italian campaign involved some of the hardest fightings in the war and cost the United States forces some 114,000 casualties.
 But the campaign was important in determining the eventual outcome of the war since the Allies engaged German forces that could possibly have upset the balance in France.

-(Photo credit: Carl Mydans / Life Pictures / Getty Images).
+(Photo credit: Carl Mydans / Life Pictures / Library of Congress / US Army Archives).